 When fully signed, document is notarized to ensure non-repudiation of its date, content or signatures.

-If needed, provide legal and conclusive proof of document's integrity, signing and timestamp.
+If needed, provide legal and conclusive proof of document's timestamp, integrity and authorship.

 Sign or approve documents between multiple parties through a simple, secure and legally binding process.

 Uses: digital contracts, company workflows, petitions, purchase orders, employment paperwork, internal policies.